 Col de la Pierre Carrée is the highest pass in the north French Alps open all year

-Col de la Pierre Carrée is a high mountain pass at an elevation of 1.849m (6,066ft) above the sea level, located in the Haute-Savoie, in the Rhône-Alpes region of eastern France.
-It’s the highest pass in the north French Alps that is open all year.
+Col de la Pierre Carrée is a high mountain pass at an elevation of 1.849m (6,066ft) above the sea level, located in the Haute-Savoie, in the Rhône-Alpes region of France.
+It’s the highest pass in the north French Alps that is open all year round.